andreawynn/andrea-old-website/baremetal_os.md

 16-bit ANSI C - This was the language in which the BareMetal Operating System project was implemented, per project requirements.

 *Version Control* <br>
-GitHub - I used GitHub to collaborate with my partner for this project and ensure that our work was up to date while working in parallel.
+GitHub - I used GitHub to collaborate with my partner for this project and ensure that our work was up to date while working in parallel. <br>

 *Editing Tools & Environments* <br>
 Sublime - I chose to use the Sublime text editor to edit the C files and view assembly language programs for debugging. <br>